Bound by Corruption by BelovedStranger

 Since his kind required little sleep, he spent the long hours of the night with the vision of the miko’s small hand wrapping around his much larger one, and guiding his fingers between her thighs.

 KAGOME AWOKE TO warmth and a heady scent.
-Blindly, she snuggled closer to the heat and breathed deep, humming in sleepy delight.
+Blindly, she snuggled closer, breathing deep and humming in sleepy delight.

 A low chuckle rumbled next to her ear, startling her to full alertness.
 She couldn’t understand what she was staring at—until she did.
 A bare chest.
 Muscular.
 Masculine.
 She stared blankly at her hand where it rested against the strong beating heart that lie beneath all that smooth, hard flesh.